Squared Dehn twists and deformed symplectic invariants: Bulk deformations

-(recall that $l$ is the codimension of $\mho$ in $M$).
-We also define $\calM_{E(v);\mho}$ for $v \in \virR$ and $\calM_{E_\rd(v);\mho}(\bx)$ for $v \in \vipR$ in the same manner by using the relevant moduli spaces with set-indexed interior marked points and the corresponding induced strip-like ends and perturbation data. \begin{remark} Observe that $\calM_q$ is just a perturbed version of the $q$-point Gromov--Witten moduli space of $(M,\theta)$, which is not very interesting since $(M,\theta)$ is exact.
+\begin{remark} Observe that $\calM_q$ is just a perturbed version of the $q$-point Gromov--Witten moduli space of $(M,\theta)$, which is not very interesting since $(M,\theta)$ is exact.
 At any rate, the perturbation data $(K,J)$ is in general necessary to make the fiber products above transverse. \end{remark}